 3. Yearly Inspections Are a Must

-Usually, the list of items that need to be replaced on high mileage cars includes suspension bushings, radiator hoses, engine belts, brake calipers, mufflers (depending on your climate) and sometimes water pumps.
-Researching what parts of your specific car are known to fail over time can keep you prepared for the inevitable — and a yearly inspection where a mechanic checks out the wear points on your vehicle will make sure it’s never a surprise when it does need some preventative maintenance.
+Usually, the list of items that need to be replaced on high mileage cars includes suspension bushings, struts, shocks, radiator hoses, engine belts, brake calipers, mufflers (depending on your climate) and sometimes water pumps.
+Researching what parts of your specific car are known to fail over time can keep you prepared for the inevitable.
+You also need a yearly inspection where a mechanic or yourself checks out the wear points on your vehicle to make sure it’s never a surprise when it does need some preventative maintenance.
 This should be a full wheels-off, vehicle off the ground (safely on a lift or jack stands) inspection with a flash light.
 Check for any wet spots that may indicate a fluid leak.
 If any leaks are found trace the origin and put a repair plan together.
 Suspension and steering links should move smoothly but not loosely.
 Check for rust especially if you live in areas that use road salt.
 If you find any rust treat it immediately before it can spread.
 Your owner’s manual should have a suggested maintenance schedule that can give you a good start as to what area need to be inspected on a regular basis.

 4. Don’t Ignore Seemingly Small Problems

 Front tires starting to vibrate?
 Car pulling to one side or the other?
 Strange noise emanating from underneath the vehicle?
 A little puddle of fluid in your driveway every morning?
-Don’t ignore it — get it examined by a mechanic you trust as soon as possible.
+Don’t ignore it — get it examined by yourself or a mechanic you trust as soon as possible.
 Small problems can blossom into bigger issues as you continue to drive, especially with an older car where components aren’t in showroom condition anymore.
 Problems don’t fix themselves or go away on their own.
 Your car is made up of many complex systems that all count on each other.
 If you let something like work out struts go on too long, you risk not only unpredictable handling but also abnormal tire wear.
 Shaky unbalanced tires can accelerate wear on steering and suspension parts making for shortened component lifespans.